-EDIT: @DShot92 has shared a script that accomplish the case presented bellow:
+EDIT: @DShot92 has shared a script that accomplishes the case presented below:

 In my current project, I noticed a peculiar thing.

 Let’s say we have just one workstation with 64Gb of main ram, a GPU that has 12Gb of ram and one animation to render with the following specifications:

 Now, what surprised me, to begin with, was the very low resources I was using to render it.
 Most of the PC wasn’t doing much and didn’t feel particularly tired.

 So I experimented with opening a second Blender with the very same file loaded.

 Blender A → renders frames from 0 to 450

 Blender B → renders frames from 450 to 900

 Was expecting a major slow down in both Blenders…